verenablaschke/dialect-clustering/README.md

 - Based on a brief look at the alignment tables created in ```align.py```, it appears that the P-G suffixes cause mis-alignments where root segments from the other doculects are sometimes aligned with the P-G suffix segments rather than the root segments.
 - [ ] Investigate whether affricates and geminates are treated as single segments.
 (Compare `ts` notation from `soundcomparisons` to affricate notation from `bpda`.)
 - [ ] Exclude statistically insignificant/rare alignments.
+  - Currently only including correspondences for a doculect if they occur at least three times in that doculect (as did `wieling2010hierarchical`).
+This makes sense intuively, but the threshold is of course somewhat arbitrary.
+  - Statistically insignificant alignments currently aren't excluded (most (all?) dialects exhibit correspondences like `n : n`, which don't seem very informative).

 Considering diphthongs/triphthongs/affricates/geminates single segments should yield more informative correspondences.
 Can we add more phonetic context though?